shnewto/fools-march/fire_bend/townfolk.md

 # population of fire bend

 secret info:
 these are HIGH level, ex-adevnturers.
-They've slowly gathered for a life of peace and shun the "responibility" of exteral affairs. they don't need the money they make on general goods / armor / weapons / potions. they're doing it as a cover.
+They've slowly gathered for a life of peace and shun the "responibility" of exteral affairs. they don't need the money they make on general goods / armor / weapons / potions. they're doing it as a cover or just to keep busy in a life of leisure.

 they are deeply skeptical of the adventurers when they arrive but it's not apparent in all of them. they are generally appathetic.
 They need to be won over.

-- marta domini, always looks like she
+- marta domini, always looks like she just woke up, and acts like it too.
 - Sutha, at the Howling Pony Tavern: "WOW look at that shiny AXE."
 - the slacker teen is just that, not a hero in their own right.
-- Aust Liadon,at the general store: patronizing
+- Aust Liadon, at the general store: patronizing
 - Orianna at the bookstore: talks down, like they're children.

 (note: vall, the drow child. when addressed: you will call me magesty!
 I am your lord, rightful king of the nine hells! he's up to actual trouble but the townsfolk have it 100% under control, they're gd badasses every one.)